squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 = Squid 3.0 =

 Now in stable cycle.
-The features have largely been set.
+The features have largely been set and large code changes are reserved for later versions.
 Additions are limited to:
  * Security fixes
  * Stability fixes
  * small optimizations
  * easily ported features already available in 2.6.

-Large code changes are reserved for later versions.

 Basic new features in 3.0